neelkamath/neelkamath.com/README.md

 # Documentation

+- When adding a technology to the `table` in the `About` section, check if [DEVICON](https://konpa.github.io/devicon/) has an icon for it.
+If it does, place the first icon listed for it next to the name of the technology.
 - The _Achievements_ section should be listed in reverse-chronological order.
 - The colors for the programming languages listed next to the projects they were used in should be taken from [here](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml).
 - Name files using snake_case.